BICENTENNIAL TRIBUTE

 A: As always, the common people are on the side of love!

-B(sneezes): Finally Angelina - we are alone - thank all the stars and saints above!
+B(sneezes): Finally Angelina - we are alone - thanks be to all the stars and saints and heavens etc. above!

 A: Si - no Byron! - there shall be no kissing until you divorce your English wife

-B: It can not be done, amore mio! (muses) perchance in Scotland? - yet that would entail my return, which would be a heavy scene - no! - my Angelina, in England the only divorce obtainable is for female infidelity
+B: It can not be done, amore mio! (muses) - perchance in Scotland? - yet that would entail my return, I'd barely escape with my hair - never mind my life - no! - my Angelina, capisci? - in England the only divorce obtainable is for female infidelity

-A: And pray, how do you know what she may have been doing these last three years?
+A: And pray, how do you know what she - tua moglie - may have been doing these last three years?

-B(splutters at the notion): I could not tell - the status of Cuckoldom is not quite so flourishing in Great Britain as with us here, in Venice
+B(splutters at the notion): I could not tell - the status of Cuckoldom is not quite so flourishing in Great Britain as with us Venetians - mio Angelina, from mia moglie, I never received even one bouquet!

 A: Quanto è ridicolo! - can't you get rid of her some other way?